-All previous One Book South Dakota titles are included in the SDHC's Lending Library and Reading Group Toolkit program.
+All previous One Book South Dakota titles are included in the SDHC's Lending Library and Book Club to Go program.
 Apply for a program for your reading group.

 2003 - Peace Like a River by Leif Enger